ASEAN U-16 Women's Championship

-The AFF U-16 Women's Championship is association football tournament for women's national teams under the age of 15.
+The ASEAN U-16 Women's Championship is association football tournament for women's national teams under the age of 15.
 It was first conducted in 2009 as the AFF U-16 Women's Championship with an upper age limit of 16.
 It is organised by the ASEAN Football Federation every two years.
 The official tournament started in 2009, hosted by Myanmar and won by Australia.

 History

 2009

 The first women's ASEAN championship at the youth level, held as the 2009 AFF U-16 Women's Championship was held in Myanmar from 9 October through 18 October 2009.
 The competition was held at the Thuwunna Stadium and Aung San Stadium.

 In the final, Australia defeated Thailand by 8–0.

 2017

 The second women's ASEAN championship at the youth level, held as the 2017 AFF U-16 Girls' Championship was held in Laos from 8 May through 20 May 2017.
 The competition was held at the New Laos National Stadium.

 In the final, Thailand defeated Philippines by 6–2.